biothings/biothings.api/docs/doc/multiple_sources_tutorial.rst

 Prerequesites
 ^^^^^^^^^^^^^

-BioThings SDK uses MongoDB as backend.
+BioThings SDK uses MongoDB as the "staging" storage backend for JSON objects before they are sent to Elasticsearch for indexing.
 You must a have working MongoDB instance you can connect to.
 We'll also perform some basic commands.
 You must also have BioThings SDK installed ( ``git clone https://github.com/biothings/biothings.api.git`` is usually enough, followed by ``pip install -r requirements.txt``).
 You may want to use ``virtualenv`` to isolate your installation.